-Several inscribed fragments of a colossol statue of a seated figure was found near the East Gate in 1936.
-It was probably similar to the one that was found at the King's Gate of Karkamış.
-Among the few readable words of the inscription that was written over the statue is the name Halparuntiya.
-He may be the same person as Qalparunda mentioned in Assyrian sources in 857 and 853 BCE which would date the statue to mid-9th century BCE.
-The place name Walastin mentioned in the fragments also appears in Meharde and Sheizar inscriptions.
-Several other fragments that were found in different areas of the site has been put together to form parts of a rectangular block with a 5-line hieroglyphic Luwian inscription.
-Paleographically the inscription dates to 8th century.
-During the continuing excavations in 2011 a large gate lion and in 2012 a colossol statue of a king Suppiluliuma were discovered.
-There are many more fragmental as well as re-used pieces from Hittite era.
-Such a destruction may indicate that the monuments were destroyed in 738 BCE when the city was captured by the Assyrians.
+Inscribed fragments of a colossal statue of a seated figure were found near the East Gate in 1936.
+It was probably similar to the one that was found at the King's Gate of KarkamżĢ.
+Among the few readable words of the inscription (TELL TAYINAT 1) that was written over the statue is the name Halparuntiya and the place name Walastin.
+Paleographically the inscription has been dated to the 10th century BCE.
+Thus, this Halparuntiya is assumed to be a predecessor of his namesake mentioned in Assyrian sources as Qalparunda in 857 and 853 BCE.
+The kingdom's name Walastin also appears in Arsuz and Meharde and Sheizar inscriptions and as Palastin in Aleppo inscriptions.
+Several other fragments that were found in different areas of the site has been put together to form parts of a rectangular block with a 5-line Hieroglyphic Luwian inscription (TELL TAYINAT 2).
+Paleographically the inscription dates to the 8th century BCE.

 |Fragments of a Monumental Statue and TELL TAYINAT 1 inscription|

 Statue of Suppiluliuma and TELL TAYINAT 4 Inscription